 If you want to be cynical, every movie and TV show is just a collection of tropes, shaken like Yahtzee dice and thrown onto the board of whatever world we want to live in that day.
 And while Hollywood is slowly but surely giving women more opportunities to expand beyond a limited selection of roles, there are a few staples that we just can't seem to shake: horrible stepmother, nagging spouse, gold digger.
 All of these fall under the general umbrella of "evil wife" — and I love them.

-While yes, Wonder Woman is ~badass~ and, yes, I rooted for Reese Witherspoon in Wild along with the rest of you, my favorite character to stand behind is the kind we're not supposed to love at all.
+While yes, Wonder Woman is ~badass~ and, yes, I rooted for Reese Witherspoon in Wild along with the rest of you, my favourite character to stand behind is the kind we're not supposed to love at all.
 She's corrupt, she's ill-intentioned, she's the villain — but she's also perhaps the most fiercely feminist role an actress can portray.

 Take Shakespeare's Lady Macbeth, the most notorious of these characters.
 I'd argue she has stood the test of time because there's something in her we can't quite hate.
 She stands behind Macbeth, secretly pulling the strings for her own selfish, power-hungry gain.
 But in the 1600s, what other choice did a woman have?
 If she desired something beyond a life of serving someone else, she could either reluctantly extinguish that flame, or do whatever she needed to do to get it.